opencollective/opencollective/rfcs/006-typescript.md

 - Better error detection

 [It is said](http://ttendency.cs.ucl.ac.uk/projects/type_study/documents/type_study.pdf) that types can help to prevent ~15% bugs.
-They are especialy useful to specify what's nullable, what's not and the expected return types.
+They are especially useful to specify what's nullable, what's not and the expected return types.
 Issues like https://github.com/opencollective/opencollective/issues/1596 could have been prevented by using Typescript.